Developer Style Guide

 • should usually only depend on the type and not of the type parameters or of the concrete instance - exceptions of this rule are possible e.g. for GF(2)

 • no nested printing.
 In particular variable names and base_ring must not be displayed.
-This ensures that one line and :supercompact stay compact even for complicated things.
+This ensures that one line and terse stay compact even for complicated things.
 If you want nested printing use one line or detailed.

 For further information and examples we refer you to our section Details on printing in Oscar.